MagicDraw: Model decomposition

-Template based documentation generation
+Template-based documentation generation

 Fully customizable templates can be created in the style and format preferred by the user.
 Reports can be exported into variety of file formats (OpenDocument (*.odt), RTF (*.rtf), Microsoft Word (*.docx), Microsoft Excel (*.xlsx), Microsoft PowerPoint (*.pptx), XML, HTML, XHTML).
 Reports can be personalized with characters, paragraphs, and fonts that are supported by a chosen file format.
 MagicDraw has the ability to import RTF documents or parts of them into reports (Import tool), to get Teamwork Project Information and upload reports to a remote location.
 It includes JavaScript Tool which enables report templates to evaluate or run JavaScript codes from templates and external JavaScript files.
 It also supports a rich set of image manipulation methods that enable image transformation during report generation.

-MagicDraw supports MS Word and Open Document Format template.
+MagicDraw supports Microsoft Word and Open Document Format template.